-- In Futurama, Dr. Zoidberg carries many stereotypically Jewish mannerisms, despite being a shellfish and thus non-kosher.
+- Futurama, Dr. Zoidberg carries many stereotypical Jewish mannerisms, despite being a shellfish and thus non-kosher (though humans are not kosher either).
 This ironically leads him to being refused entrance to a "Bot-Mitzvah", run by Jewish Robots.
-Word Of God says that his entire race converted to something akin to 20th century East Coast America middle class moderate/reform Judaism because it suited them... and because it's funny.
+Word of God says that his entire race converted to something akin to 20th century East Coast America middle class moderate/reform Judaism because it suited them... and because it's funny.

 Real Life / Other

 - This blog post considers the kosher status of various imaginary creatures.

 - Would the consequences of the sacrifice of Jesus Christ still apply to extraterrestrials whose species did not originate from Earth and did not descend from Adam?
 According to both the LDS church and the Jesuits, yes.
 This spoof article uses the opposite assumption in an attempt to "scripturally prove" the existence of extraterrestrial life.
 Apparently the reason why the Second Coming hasn't happened yet is that Jesus is busy dying and being resurrected on all the other planets in the universe.